ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/4th Level/Typhoon's Fury.md

 - **[[Neural Heat]] Generation:**
 	- 44
 - [[Range]]:
-	- 15ft.
+	- Self.
 - **Target**:
-	- Self.
+	- A cylinder within range.
 - **Components**:
 	- Kinetic.
 - **Duration**:
 	- Instant.
 - **Effects**:
 	- *You create and push a massive wave of water in every direction around you, dealing heavy damage and pushing creatures away.*
-	- All creatures within range must make a constitution saving throw against the wave.
+	- All creatures within the target cylinder must make a constitution saving throw against the wave.
-		- On a failure, they take 4d8 bludgeoning damage and are knocked back to the edge of this psycast's range.
+		- On a failure, they take damage from the wave and are knocked back to the edge of the target cylinder
-			- Creatures are always knocked to the closest edge of this psycast's range.
+			- Creatures are always knocked to the closest edge of the target cylinder.
-		- On a success, they take half as much damage and are not knocked back.
+		- On a success, they take half as much damage from the wave.
-		- Airborne creatures are unaffected if they are more than 10ft above the ground.
 	- You are immune to the effects of this psycast.
+- **Stats**:
+	- 4d8 Bludgeoning Damage from Wave. (+1d8 Bludgeoning Damage)
+	- 10ft Target Cylinder Height.
+	- 15ft Target Cylinder Radius. (+5ft)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 18 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 bludgeoning damage and the range of this psycast increases by 5ft.
+For every 18 psyfocus spent above the normal cost for this psycast, the damage increases by 1d8 bludgeoning damage and the radius of the cylinder increases by 5ft.